dfinity/motoko/doc/md/reference/language-manual.md

 -   Advanced programmers who want to learn more about the lower-level details of Motoko.

-The language quick reference is intended to provide complete reference information about Motoko, but this section does *not* provide explanatory text or usage information.
+This page is intended to provide complete reference information about Motoko, but this section does not provide explanatory text or usage information.
 Therefore, this section is typically not suitable for readers who are new to programming languages or who are looking for a general introduction to using Motoko.

-Throughout, we use the term canister to refer to an Internet Computer canister smart contract.
+In this documentation, the term canister is used to refer to an Internet Computer smart contract.

 ## Basic language syntax

-This section describes the basic language conventions you need to know for programming in Motoko.
+This section describes the basic language conventions of Motoko.

 ### Whitespace